 Spundle – create, resize and compact sparse bundles

 Updated!
 Simple utility to create sparse bundles of any maximum size, choose from six different file systems, and custom band sizes.
 Also resizes existing sparse bundles, and compacts them to save storage space.
 Also support for creating encrypted sparse bundles, for changing band size, and more.
 Update fixes bugs in sizing and resizing, and can create sparse bundles up to 858 TB in size.
 Update addresses compaction when on battery power.

 Spundle 1.2 (Intel-only for Sierra, High Sierra, Mojave and Catalina)

 Spundle 1.3 (Universal App for Sierra, High Sierra, Mojave, Catalina and Big Sur)

 Cormorant – compress and decompress using LZFSE in AppleArchive

-New!
+Updated!
 Basic utility to create compressed .aar archives of folders and apps, and .lzfse for individual files, using AppleArchive; also to decompress them.
 Fast and efficient on both Intel and Apple Silicon Macs, and ideal for use with AirDrop as it doesn’t propagate quarantine flags on decompressed items.
-Now supports drag and drop, and more.
+Now four levels of QoS for control over priority.
 Requires Big Sur.

 Cormorant 1.3 (Universal App for Big Sur only)

 Stibium – run and analyse performance benchmarks on your storage

 Sophisticated and customisable real-world read and write performance testing primarily for SSDs, including internal and external disks. À la carte controls let you choose file sizes, randomisation, or a standard range of sizes from 2 MB to 2 GB.
 Analysis using robust statistical methods, including Theil-Sen linear regression, to give results in CSV format (graphics coming soon).
 Extensive and detailed documentation, including source code for tests.

 Stibium 1.0 (Universal App for Sierra, High Sierra, Mojave, Catalina and Big Sur)